brtkev/portfolio/README.md

 front-end developer porfolio

 ## to do
-- [] update states of navegation's buttons
+- [ ] update states of navegation's buttons when scrolling

-## positioning the tooltip of the project list items
+#### positioning the tooltip of the project list items

 prooved to be kind of difficult at first but I managed to position it using: event's .pageX, .pageY